Gonghe Regency: History

 King Li of Zhou was a corrupt and decadent ruler.
 To pay for his pleasures and vices, King Li raised taxes and caused misery among his subjects.
 It is said that he barred the commoners from profiting from communal forests and lakes, and instated a new law which allowed him to punish anyone, by death, who dared to speak against him.
 King Li's tyrannical rule soon forced many peasants and soldiers all around Zhou China into revolt.
-Li was sent into exile at a place called Zhi near Linfen (842 BC), his son was taken by one of his ministers and hidden.
+Li was sent into exile at a place called Zhi near modern Linfen (842 BC), his son was taken by one of his ministers and hidden.

 When King Li died in exile in 828 BC, power was passed to his son, the King Xuan of Zhou.